osxmidi/LinVst/README.md

 Cobalt (Sanford) Synth

+Spire Synth (Disable d2d1 in the Libraries section of winecfg)

 OP-X PRO-II (Disable d2d1 in the Libraries section of winecfg)

 MT-PowerDrumKit (Disable d2d1 in the Libraries section of winecfg)